-If you are unsure about which matters fall within List A and List B and which require a faculty, please ask for advice from your archdeacon's office or the Registry.
+If you are unsure about which matters fall within List A and List B and which require a faculty, please ask for advice from your archdeacon's office or the DAC.

 If the proposed work needs a List B permission or full faculty then the application must be made through the online Faculty System.
-Please see the latest guidelines on the Bath and Wells website.
-Currently: www.bathandwells.org.uk/parish-support/church-buildings/working-with-the-dac/faculty-and-list-b-applications.
-If the link does not work search on "DAC" or "faculties".
+Please see the latest guidelines on the Bath and Wells website at bathandwells.org.uk/faculty-and-list-b-permissions.
+If the link does not work search on 'DAC' or 'faculties'.
 The process can feel slow.
 Be patient and keep in contact with the DAC.

-&lt;sup>14 New legislation came into effect on 1 January 2016 which allows for the simplification of the faculty process www.bathandwells.org.uk/parish-support/churchwardens
+&lt;sup>14 New legislation came into effect on 1 January 2016 which allows for the simplification of the faculty process bathandwells.org.uk/churchwardens

 If you are planning changes that require a faculty, we recommend you contact the DAC as early as possible!
-The full Committee meets 6 times a year, with subcommittee meetings to progress things in between.
-Meeting dates are available on the website along with further information about obtaining advice from the DAC and faculty approval.
+The full committee meets 6 times a year, with subcommittee meetings to progress things in between.
+Meeting dates are available on the website bathandwells.org.uk/working-with-the-dac along with further information about obtaining advice from the DAC and faculty approval.